magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 ## **V. Sydney and Melbourne: The Twin Engines**

 And so we circle back: Sydney and Melbourne are not adversaries.
-They are, like art and life, parts of the same system.
+They are, parts of the same system.

 In Melbourne, you can spend twenty dollars to see a small, experimental show—sometimes even free, with a donation jar passed around at the end.
 In Sydney, a single night at the Opera House can cost two hundred.